-Spring is a time when the world comes to life with blossoming new opportunities after a long winter.
-For many professionals, it is an excellent time to apply for new jobs, according to TopResume.
-When seeking a new job, you’re likely focused on finding the right position, updating your resume, and writing the perfect cover letter.
+When you’re looking for a new job, you’re likely focused on finding the right position, updating your resume, and writing the perfect cover letter.
 What may not be as top-of-mind is your social media presence.

 Even more significant is that 57% of prospective employers who research using social media “found content that caused them not to hire candidates.”
-So, cleaning up your social media presence can be important to your search for new employment.
+So, cleaning up your social media presence can be a critical part of your search for new employment.

 Social Media Clean Up Tip #1: Set Your Profiles to ‘Private’